-One of my favorite Christmas presents this year was an unassuming bottle of homemade ginger syrup.
+One of my favorite Christmas presents one year was an unassuming bottle of homemade ginger syrup.

 Homemade ginger syrup is such a great idea.
 So easy to make.
 So tasty.
 And so good for you.